5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md

 > [!NOTE]
 >
 > - Make sure to perform an NVRAM reset after applying these settings and after switching macOS versions (if you have different versions of macOS installed)
-> - I have noticed that it can take like 10 seconds or so until BT is available after applying these changes.
+> - I have noticed that it can take 5 to 10 seconds or so until BT is available after applying these changes.

 ### Verifying added Kexts